Jarob-H/Automated-User-Tracker/README.md

 # Automated User Tracker

-The goal of his project was to create an easy way for the University of Denver's Makerspace to track how many users are coming into the space.
+The goal of This project was to create an easy way for the University of Denver's Makerspace to track how many users are coming into the space.

 ## Data